tkn-tub/ns3-gym/doc/manual/source/lte-testing.rst

 The test suite ``lte-link-adaptation`` provides system tests recreating a scenario with a single eNB and a single UE.
 Different test cases are created corresponding to different SINR values perceived by the UE.
 The aim of the test is to check that in each test case the chosen MCS corresponds to the values in a known test vector.

 The test vector is obtained with the model described in [Piro2011]_ which cites [Seo2004]_.
 Here we described how this model works.
-We get the spectral efficiency :math:`\eta_i` for each value of the SINR in dB using Shannon's theorem:
+Let :math:`i` denote the generic user, and let :math:`\gamma_i` be its SINR.
+We get the spectral efficiency :math:`\eta_i` of user :math:`i` using the following equations:

 .. math::